-Production of ripples on the surface of the water and waves production when the spring is move up and down have transverse waves.
+Production of ripples on the surface of the water and waves production when the spring is moved up and down have transverse waves.

 Q65. a) Explain the terms ‘compression’ and ‘rarefactions’ of a wave.
-What type of waves consist of compression and rarefaction?
+What type of waves consists of compression and rarefaction?

 b) A worker lives at a distance of 1.32 km from the factory.
-If the speed of sound in air be 330 m/s how much time will the sound of factory siren take to reach the worker?
+If the speed of sound in the air is 330 m/s, how much time will the sound of the factory siren take to reach the worker?

 b) Speed = 330 m/s

 Q66. a) Explain the terms ‘crests’ and ‘trough’ of a wave.
 What type of waves consists of crests and troughs?